SvenMichaelKlose/tunix/src/bin/lisp/doc/manual.md

 ### Heap

-All objects are stored on a growing heap, so allocations are fast as they require only bumping up the end-of-heap pointer and a boundary check to trigger garbage collection when needed.
+All objects are stored on a growing heap, so allocations are fast as they require only bumping up the end-of-heap pointer, and a boundary check to trigger garbage collection when needed.

 | Data type              | heap  |
 |------------------------|-------|